cnag-aat/assembly_pipeline/README.md

 3.1 Using the ``--illumina-dir {DIR}`` option, that will look for all the files in the directory that end in '.1.fastq.gz' and will add the basenames to "illumina_wildcards".
 These wildcards will be processed by the pipeline that will:

+- Trim adaptors with Trimgalore

-- Concatenate all the *.1.fastq.gz and the *2.fastq.gz in one file per pair.
+- Concatenate all the trimmed *.1.fastq.gz and the *2.fastq.gz in one file per pair.

 - The resulting reads will be used for building meryldbs and polishing.

+3.2 Using the ``--processed-illumina`` option.
+If the directory exists and contains files, the pipeline will look for all the files in the directory that end in '.1.fastq.gz' and will add the basenames to "illumina_wildcards".
+These wildcards will be processed by the pipeline that will:

+- Concatenate all the trimmed *.1.fastq.gz and the *2.fastq.gz in one file per pair.

+- The resulting reads will be used for building meryldbs and polishing.

-3.2 Using the ``--pe1 {FILE} and --pe2 {FILE}`` options.
-That will consider that these are the paired files containing all the illumina reads to be used and will build meryldbs and polish with them.
+3.3 Using the ``--pe1 {FILE} and --pe2 {FILE}`` options.
+That will consider that these are the paired files containing all the illumina reads ready to be used and will build meryldbs and polish with them.

 ### 4- Input assemblies